Mindful-AI-Assistants/SumBot/README.md

 ## Contribution

 The repository contains all the necessary documentation, including HTML and Ruby, and the four demos that showcase the team's capabilities.
+The demos are available for anyone to access and can be used to develop the final script for the video.
+Our organization encourages everyone to participate in the project and contribute to its success.

 ## 💭 Food for thought